techo-anant/techo-anant/README.md

 # 🚀 **Anant Kumar Singh**

 Welcome to my Github!
-Here you will see my projects, skills, and accomplishments in computer science, business administration, and beyond.
+Here you will see my projects, skills, and accomplishments in computer science, business, and beyond.

 ---